psummitt/google-api-javascript-client/docs/reference.md

   <p>
     Initializes the JavaScript client with API key, OAuth client ID, scope, and
     <a href="/docs/discovery.md">API discovery document(s)</a>.
+    If OAuth client ID and scope are provided, this function will load the
+    <code>gapi.auth2</code> module to perform OAuth.
+The <code>gapi.client.init</code> function
+    can be run multiple times, such as to set up more APIs, to change API key, or initialize OAuth lazily.
+Note that the <code>scope</code> and <code>clientId</code> parameters cannot be provided multiple times, since the <code>gapi.auth2</code> module can only be initialized once.
   </p>
   <p>
     <b>Arguments:</b>